grommunio/admin-api/conf.d/README.md

 A formatter named `mi-default` is already provided by the default configuration.

 ### Database ###
 Parameters necessary for database connection can be configured by the `DB` object.
-Possible parameters are:
+Possible parameters:
 - `user` (`string`): User for database access
 - `pass` (`string`): Password for user authentication
 - `database` (`string`): Name of the database to connect to